tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

  I tend to mix, compress, and limit as I'm composing and coding.
 I use a technique called 'Brauerizing' where I group different instruments (drums, basses, melodies, harmonies) and compress and limit them each individually.
 Then I compress and limit on the master bus.
 This glues the sounds together hierarchically and makes all the elements interact dynamically.
 I almost consider it part of the composition because you need to consider: how much do you want your independent signals to overlap, where do you want negative space, etc.

 This track "10 Megakelvin" is unusual because I didn't use any distortion, just heavy amounts of compression and a little Valhalla Reverb.
 For ear candy, I put an unsynced LFO on the cutoff frequency of a low-pass filter on the acoustic drum break--this really makes loops sound less repetitive and makes the track sort of wash and swell.
 On the hi-hats I use a free max4live device called 'Granular Mirror Maze' that I heard about from a reddit AMA with Max Cooper.
-It gives these drums a really unique metallic sound thats distinct from normal stereo delay with feedback.
+It gives these drums a really unique metallic sound that's distinct from normal stereo delay with feedback.

 ### About Relyt R

 Relyt R is my new alias, the alter ego of Silicon Valley algorave artist and [AV Club SF](https://avclubsf.com) performer [R Tyler](https://instagram.com/1000instamilligrams).
-While R Tyler is influenced by jazz, prog, house, classical, and videogame music, Relyt R is an alias for techno at higher BPMs, alien and futuristic sounds, brutalist sound design via machine learning, and xenharmonic composition.
+While R Tyler is influenced by jazz, prog, house, classical, and videogame music, Relyt R is a compartmentalized alias for techno at higher BPMs, alien and futuristic sounds, brutalist sound design via machine learning, and xenharmonic composition.

-Xuixo is my first release under this new alias, and I am fortunate to have it released on [Sevish's xenharmonic label split-notes](http://split-notes.com).
+Xuixo is my first release under this new alias, and I am fortunate to have had it released on [Sevish's xenharmonic label split-notes](http://split-notes.com).
 I have been producing xenharmonic dance music since 2017 and live-coding music in TidalCycles since 2018.
- Beyond the topics in this blog post, I am captivated by sea creatures, insects, lemurs, math, 3D art, jokes, and molecular biology.
-I'd like to thank the friends who have helped me along the way to this release, inspiring and teaching me.
+ Beyond the topics in this blog post, I am captivated by sea creatures, 3D art, and molecular biology.
+I'd like to thank the friends who have helped me along the way to this release.
 And especially those who acquiesced to offering an initial vibe-check and listened to my EP when it was still a demo.